The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Treats: Unlike The Farmer’s Dog, Just Food For Dogs has seven treat options.
 Just like their fresh food, the treats are made with human-edible ingredients, and they don’t include all of the nasty stuff health-conscious pet owners try to avoid.
 Three of the treats are single-ingredient products, and they vary in ingredient types to meet the needs of most dogs.

-Cat food: If you have a feline in the family, it’s good to know that Just Food For Dogs also offers Just Cats food, which makes it easy to have all your pet food come from one location.
+Cat food: If you have a feline in the family, it’s good to know that Just Food For Dogs also offers Just Cats food (and a cat treat), which makes it easy to have all your pet food come from one location.
 There’s one less thing to keep track of!
-If you’re interested in another fresh pet food brand that offers both dog and cat food, check out our NomNomNow review.
+Learn more in our Just Food For Cats review.

 >> Read more: Does The Farmer’s Dog Make Cat Food?